 Question: Since videos can be published online of any length (even if broken into a series of segments), what would be the best length for a self-created video?

-1) “Introductory Videos” are short: 30 seconds to 2 minutes, and no more than 4 minutes.
+1) “Introductory Videos” are short: 15 seconds to 2 minutes, and no more than 4 minutes.
 If you want to expose a brief message to as many potential viewers as possible, who do not otherwise know you, the shorter the better.
-Anytime someone clicks on a video they are making a small time commitment and a shorter video just makes it easier for someone to make that decision.
+Anytime someone clicks on a video they are making a small commitment or time and a shorter video just makes it easier for someone to make that decision.
 If they like what they see, then they may be more inclined to watch a longer video from the same creator.

 3) “Training Videos” can be any length.
 Training, or educational videos could include how to use a specific software, or how to perform maintenance on an engine, or how to use a specific camera, or anything you can imagine.
 These could even be complete seminars.
 However, the longer a video is, the less likely it would gain traction as a property that gets passed along broadly (although anything can happen on the Internet).
 In other words, if a 3 hour presentation could be edited down to less than 30 min, it would generate more views.
 However, given a valuable enough seminar, there would still be a smaller amount of viewers who would watch the entire 3 hours.

 Avid hiker, bicyclist, motorcyclist, long-time seasoned advertising pro and taste-tester of too much organic dark chocolate.
 Founder of Skyworks Marketing, Nonprofit Fire and Founder/Producer of local cable TV series Our Ventura TV.
 One career highlight was working on a small team that built a business from nothing to over $100 Million in 3 years.